 Section 16(a) of the Exchange Act requires directors, certain officers and ten percent stockholders to file reports of ownership and changes in ownership with the SEC.
-Based upon a review of filings with the SEC and/or written representations that no other reports were required, we believe that all reports for the Company's officers and directors that were required to be filed under Section 16 of the Exchange Act were timely filed for 2015, with the exception of Ravi Narula, who had one late Form 4 filing.
+Based upon a review of filings with the SEC and/or written representations that no other reports were required, we believe that all reports for the Company's officers and directors that were required to be filed under Section 16 of the Exchange Act were timely filed for 2016; with the exception of the following: (i) one late Form 4 filing each by Messrs.
+Gutske, Jackson, Narula and Stang, due to a clerical error which were filed to report grants of restricted stock units and (ii) one late Form 4 filing by Mr. Narula pertaining to transactions from a prior year.